faustinuuu/faustino.cc/README.md

 ## Installation

-The website is made with HTML, CSS and Javascript, there's no installation neeeded, you just need a browser.
+The website is made with HTML, CSS and Javascript, there's no installation needed, you just need a browser.

 ## Creating new commands